 There are cruises available where you skip this part of the cruise, and you fly to the South Shetland island of King George.
 You will board there, and travel on in calm waters.

 Lectures are organised during these days where you will learn more about the wonders of the world that you are about to see or where you will get to know why polar regions are so cold.

 Day 8 to 12

 The Quark Antarctica cruise brings you past the Southern Shetland Islands and the coast of the Antarctic peninsula.
-You will see enormous icebergs, ice-filled fjords, birds, whales, sea lions, and penguins of course.
+You will see enormous icebergs, ice-filled fjords, birds, whales, sea lions, and penguins of Antarctica of course.
 A zodiac will take you, where possible, to land.

 If the weather is favourable, you can even go cross-country skiing.
 A limited number of skiers can experience the wild Antarctic nature during a strenuous 5-hour trek.